 Officially, I live in the Quiet Corner of Connecticut.
-Unofficially, it’s Crazy Town.
+Unofficially, it’s the Arctic Circle.

 I lay in bed checking the forecast in hopes of seeing a reassuringly normal 30, even 25 degrees.
 The phone screen illuminates, “Feels like -17.”
 I’m wearing that many layers to stay warm and I haven’t even left the house.
 This is a perfect excuse to boot the teenagers out of my favorite room and take it over.
 The best descriptor for that small parlor is straight out of Rebecca, the classic novel by Daphne du Maurier.
 In my morning room, unlike the movie adaptation, there are no rhododendrons but the owner’s name is apt: Mrs. de Winter.
 Like the name morning room implies, ours faces east and being small, is the only room in the house that remains cozy in sub-zero temperatures.

 I sit here, all tucked in on the daybed with the sun streaming across my lap and dream about spring.
 Since anything resembling green grass or green leaves is months away here in Connecticut’s northeast corner, I’ll share my favorite collection of green things, recently gathered.

 Right after Christmas, my husband and I went to Newport, Rhode Island where we escaped the snow, but not the frigid temps.
 That didn’t stop us from taking in the Winter Passport mansion tour where I indulged in all things ornate.

 From extravagant passementerie to an exhibit from the private collection of Pierre Cardin, I warmed right up.

 Yesterday, I visited the Philip Johnson Glass House